LindseyLouv/pokedex-backend/README.md

 - Rename pokemonDataTemp.json to pokemonData.json in the data folder
 - Start the server
   `node app.js`
-- If it's the first time, the server needs to be restarted for the endpoints to be working (CTRL+C and rerun node app.js) - fix is being worked on
-- Access the application
+- Access the application (restart the server if data doesn't show) `http://localhost:3030`
-  `http://localhost:3030`

 ## Available routes